fluxcd/website/content/en/docs/guides/image-update.md

 ## Install Flux

-!!! hint "Enable image automation components"
+{{% note title="Enable image automation components" %}}
-    If you bootstrapped Flux before without the `--components-extra=` argument, you need to add `--components-extra=image-reflector-controller,image-automation-controller` to your
+If you bootstrapped Flux before without the `--components-extra=` argument, you need to add `--components-extra=image-reflector-controller,image-automation-controller` to your bootstrapping routine as image automation components are not installed by default.
-    bootstrapping routine as image automation components are not installed by default.
+{{% /note %}}

 Install Flux with the image automation components:

 ```sh